codice/ddf/distribution/solr-distro/README.md

 **The custom Solr distribution is used by the integration tests.
-Therefore, the custom Solr distribution must be build before the integration tests attempt to unpack and run the customer Solr distribution.** Otherwise, the integration tests may fail.
+Therefore, the custom Solr distribution must be built before the integration tests attempt to unpack and run the custom Solr distribution.** Otherwise, the integration tests may fail.
 Or the integration tests may use an older version of the custom Solr distribution from the local (or a remote) maven repository.